Diabetes Travel Insurance - Get Going Travel Insurance

 Our top tips for travelling with diabetes:

-Travelling with a diabetes diagnosis can sometimes require a little bit more planning than the usual traveller.
-Here are some tips for you to bear in mind when preparing for your next adventure:
+Travelling with diabetes can sometimes require a little bit more planning than the usual traveller.
+Here are some traveling with diabetes tips for you to bear in mind when preparing for your next adventure, to help with managing your diabetes abroad:

-• Note from the Doctor: Make sure that if you’re carrying insulin and syringes on the flight, you have a letter from you doctor and your ID to hand, just in case.
+– Note from the Doctor: Make sure that if you’re carrying insulin, syringes, tablets or any other medication on the flight, you have a letter from you doctor and your ID to hand, just in case.
 That way, if you are stopped at border control as a result of the equipment you are carrying, you have all the evidence you need.

-For further information about going on holiday with diabetes, please see the following resources:
+For further information about going on holiday and travelling with diabetes, please see the following resources:

 https://www.nhs.uk/live-well/healthy-body/travelling-with-diabetes/